Installation and configuration

 | Network | Internet for AI API calls; localhost for IBKR connection |

-- 1.Start from the pricing page or homepage form and complete Stripe Checkout for your subscription.
+- 1.Start from the pricing page or homepage form and continue to YMI Pro.

 - 2.Install BrokerBridge locally, then launch it.
 The activation flow appears before trading features unlock.

-- 3.On the Activate BrokerBridge screen, enter the same email address you used at checkout.
+- 3.On the Activate BrokerBridge screen, enter your private invite code.

 Installation

-After purchase, install BrokerBridge into a virtual environment.
+After beta access is confirmed, install BrokerBridge into a virtual environment.
 BrokerBridge requires Python 3.11+ and pulls in FastAPI, Pydantic, httpx, ib_insync, and cryptography as dependencies.

 For development, clone the repo and install editable with dev extras:

-git clone https://github.com/YoungMoneyInvestments/broker-bridge-retail.git cd broker-bridge-retail uv venv .venv && source .venv/bin/activate uv pip install -e ".[dev]"
+git clone https://github.com/YoungMoneyInvestments/brokerbridge-retail.git cd brokerbridge-retail uv venv .venv && source .venv/bin/activate uv pip install -e ".[dev,web,brokerbridge_ibkr,brokerbridge_market]"

 IB Gateway setup